 Many cognitive models posit mental representations based on discrete substructures.
 Even connectionist models whose processing involves manipulation of real-valued activations typically represent objects as patterns of 0s and 1s across a set of units (Noelle, Cottrell, and Wilms, 1997).
 Often, individual units are taken to represent specific features of the objects and two representations will share features to the degree to which the two objects are similar.
 While this arrangement is intuitively appealing, it can be difficult to construct the features to be used in such a model.
 Using random feature assignments clouds the relationship between the model and the objects it is intended to represent, diminishing the model's value.
-As Clouse and Cottrell (1996) point out, hand-crafted representations are tedious to construct and it can be difficult to precisely justify (or even articulate) the principles that guided their design.
-These difficulties effectively limit the number of objects that can be encoded, constraining modeling efforts to small examples.
-In this paper, we investigate methods for automatically synthesizing feature-based representations directly from the pairwise object similarities that the model is intended to respect.
-This automatic approach eliminates the manual burden of selecting and assigning features while providing an explicit design criterion that objectively connects the representations to empirical data.
+But as Clouse and Cottrell (1996) point out, hand-crafted representations are tedious to construct and it can be difficult to precisely articulate or justify the principles that guided their design.
+These difficulties effectively limit the number of objects that can be encoded.